XavierOlland/BloodBowl_LeagueManager2/README.md

 - [vue-datetime](https://github.com/mariomka/vue-datetime) for the date picker when planning games
 - [vuelodash](https://github.com/Ewocker/vue-lodash) because

+## Before building

+Building won't work because of missing images.
+Because we can't be sure to what extend ingame content is considered as fair use.
+This apply mainly to teams' logos and stadium images.
+Please feel free to contact us for any help concerning that matter.

 ## To do after building

 Change index extension to **php** file and add the following script at the end of the **head** section to ensure phpBB interaction.